Jayich-Lab/double-pass-breadboard/2024-04-version/README.md

 # Future improvements

-* The addition of beam shaping optics before the AOM can greatly improve diffraction efficiency
+* The addition of beam shaping optics before the AOM can improve diffraction efficiency